 To explain what’s happening, let’s start with some history.
-PINless Debit payments refer to debit card purchases made over an EFT Network (Star, Pulse, NYCE, etc.) without a customer entering their PIN.
-PINless Debit payments started in the late 1990s within the VRU Channel as a method for EFT networks (PIN networks) to penetrate the card-not-present space.
+PINless debit payments refer to debit card purchases made over an EFT Network (Star, Pulse, NYCE, etc.) without a customer entering their PIN.
+PINless debit payments started in the late 1990s within the VRU Channel as a method for EFT networks (PIN networks) to penetrate the card-not-present (CNP) space.
 Over time they’ve expanded to support Internet payments (2001), Call Centers (2005) and, most recently, payments at the POS.

 Consumers affected by this change will include those dealing with debit card fraud, where Signature Debit network protections have historically been stronger than those of PIN networks, and those banking at smaller financial institutions, where their unauthenticated small ticket purchases may now become subject to PIN debit fees.
 Another group impacted will be participants in incentive and reward programs who will lose benefits that are based on signature debit card activity.